 practice, a 21pounder grabbed his fly!!

-to rely on trolling to cover the broad expanse of the muddy water.
+on trolling to cover the broad expanse of the muddy water.

 The best season to fish these spots is said to be the winter, when the

 water gets lowest.
 A friend of mine who ventured out there in August successfully